- International Activities

 Our Business Administration students may choose a concentration in either Finance or Marketing, when they have completed their core curriculum.
 For more information, see our Program Structure tab.
 A full description of all courses, including the general education course work can be found in our Catalog.

-* Completed 2 years of a Bachelor's Degree or equivalent
+* Completed 1 year or more of a Bachelor's Degree or equivalent

 * Equivalent coursework taken that fulfill our general education and core requirements

 * English Proficiency exam results.
 Applicants that come from countries with English as an official language and the language of instruction in higher education are exempt.
 Please refer to the following list to see if you are exempt.
 May also be waived if you have completed a minimum of 2 years higher education in English.

 NOTE: Test results cannot be more than 2 years old.